awelm/blog/content/posts/simd-web-assembly-experiment.md

 draft: false
 ---

-In this blog post, we're going to run some [SIMD](http://ftp.cvut.cz/kernel/people/geoff/cell/ps3-linux-docs/CellProgrammingTutorial/BasicsOfSIMDProgramming.html) (Single Instruction Multiple Data) performance experiments in [Web Assembly](https://webassembly.org/) and see whether the results agree with our theoretical predictions.
+In this blog post, we are going to run some [SIMD](http://ftp.cvut.cz/kernel/people/geoff/cell/ps3-linux-docs/CellProgrammingTutorial/BasicsOfSIMDProgramming.html) (Single Instruction Multiple Data) performance experiments in [Web Assembly](https://webassembly.org/) and see whether the results agree with our theoretical predictions.
 I chose to do this in Web Assembly because it's an exciting technology that I wanted to learn more about.

 ### What is SIMD